RSGInc/SPF_tool/README.md

 3. They must inherit the base module.
 4. They must pass the `namespace` and `**kwargs` (your parameters) to the base module with `super().__init__(namespace, **kwargs)`

 The class module structure ensures that objects are cleanly handled in the pipeline and a function in one module does not affect a function in another module.
 It also enables inheritance, which is a useful feature of Python.
 By inheriting the base module, you do not need to rewrite all the basic functions such as reading arguments, config files, and input data.
-Instead this is all provided by the base module so you can focus on your module, remember keep it DRY (Don't repeat yourself)!
+This is all provided by the base module, so you can focus on your module instead, remember keep it DRY (Don't repeat yourself)!

 Strictly speaking, you technically don't need to inherit the base or pass the arguments, but then your module would be isolated and not interact with the processing pipeline.
-Which kind of defeeats the point of everything.
+Which kind of defeats the point of everything.

-To create a new pipeline module, start by creating a new python file (e.g., new_module.py) in the `spa_tool/modules` folder and create your module's python class object and inherit the "BaseModule" into it.
+To create a new pipeline module, start by creating a new module folder with requisite `__init__.py` python file and create your module in this folder (e.g., new_module.py) in the `spa_tool/modules` folder and create your module's python class object and inherit the "BaseModule" into it.
 An example custom module could be something like this:

 ```
+"""
+This module is located in framework/modules/new_module/new_module.py
+"""

 from spa_tool.core.base import BaseModule

 class CustomModuleTemplate(base.BaseModule):